PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_04_Discussion.md

 ## 4) In-Class discussion
-At 16:00, we'll all get together in Datalab to discuss our progress and reflect on today activities.
+At 16:00, we'll all (entire Year 1) get together in Datalab to discuss our progress and reflect on today activities.

 Next week, we will start diving into reporting and data visualisation practices.